MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv.md

 ### Capabilities

 This page describes the connector’s capabilities.
-Connector capabilities are fixed and cannot be changed, but they are explained here to provide information on how the connector operates.
+Connector capabilities are fixed and can't be changed, but they're explained here to provide information on how the connector operates.

 The following image is an example of the *Capabilities* page.